-While it’s not absolutely necessary, quick blanching of the fish cakes in boiling water removes excess oil and softens them.
+While it’s not absolutely necessary, quick blanching of the fish cake in boiling water removes excess oil and softens them.

 I used onion and bell peppers here to accompany the fish cake because I happened to have some in my fridge, but I sometimes make it with onion, carrot, and scallion.
 You can substitute bell peppers with green and red chili peppers if you like.